untitaker/html5gum/README.md

 ## Other features

 * No unsafe Rust
-* Should not panic -- any panic is a bug
+* Should not panic -- any panic users can encounter is a bug
 * Only dependency is `jetscii`, and can be disabled via crate features (see `Cargo.toml`)

 ## Alternative HTML parsers